samaradel/www_threefold/www.gig.tech/content/tech/stateless-computing.md

 ### Why Stateless Computing?

-The creation of a new Internet based on hundred of thousands of small and larger edge nodes needs a complete new operating system.
+The creation of a new Internet based on hundred of thousands of smaller and larger edge nodes needs a complete new operating system and a totally holistic approach to the functioning of the server and storage infrastructure.

 GIG has developed the open-source components, [Zero-OS](https://github.com/Zero-OS), for the deployment of bare machines functioning as Internet nodes and application hosts.